neoamos/multistream_party/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# MultiStream 🎉

+MultiStream 🎉 is a web app for watching multiple Twitch, YouTube and Kick streams at the same time.
+It allows you to tile streams efficiently, and switch quickly between different layouts.
+You can easily can easily reorder the streams by dragging the tab associated with the stream.
+You can also click on the tab to push the stream to the top of the list.

+This project is open source, and contributions are welcomed.

+The following services are supported:
+* Twitch
+* Youtube
+* Kick

+Feature wishlist:
+* More layout options
+* Chat integration
+* Smart muting/unmuting (possible with Twich and YouTube but maybe no with Kick)
+* Synchronizing VODs (probably not possible)

 ## Available Scripts

+This project is developed as a single page React app.
 In the project directory, you can run:

 ### `npm start`